ericsonga/APCSAReview/_sources/TimedTests/Exercises.rst

       .. code-block:: java

          I.   Methods from a superclass can be used in a subclass without rewriting or copying code.
          II.
-An Object from a subclass can be passed as an argument to a method that takes an object of the superclass III.
+An object from a subclass can be passed as an argument to a method that takes an object of the superclass III.
 Objects from subclasses can be stored in the same array IV.
 All of the above
          V.   None of the above